-The intern will spend 10-20 hours per week between January and May 2019 assisting attorneys on projects.
+The intern will spend 12-20 hours per week between January and May 2020 assisting attorneys on projects.
 This position is also open to students seeking full-time, semester-long externships.

 The ideal candidate will have some experience with one or more of the following: litigation in federal courts; international law (with a focus on human rights, humanitarian law, and/or criminal law); FOIA litigation; engaging with U.N. special procedure mechanisms; First Amendment law; immigration law; prisoners’ rights; section 1983 police misconduct litigation; class action litigation; national security law; and working with communities to advocate for social change.
 Candidates should also demonstrate experience in and/or commitment to social justice, organizing, and/or social movements.

 Qualified candidates should prepare a resume, cover letter, legal writing sample, and list of three references as one PDF document, with your name in the document title, prior to applying via this web form.
+Please note that reference letters are not required.
 Your cover letter should include your availability over the term.
 Please note any program deadlines clearly in your application.
 Applications will be considered on a rolling basis and strong consideration will be given to early applicants.
-CCR is an equal opportunity/affirmative action employer and actively recruits people of color, women, people with disabilities, and LGBTQIA+ and gender non-conforming people.
+The Center for Constitutional Rights is an equal opportunity/affirmative action employer and actively recruits people of color, women, people with disabilities, and LGBTQIA+ and gender non-conforming people.
 No phone calls please.